Talia18/project-2/README.md

 ## Front

-1. Open the terminal, go to "/real-app-front", and write
+1. Open the terminal, go to "/real-app-front", and write:

 ```
 npm i